dogdoglization/node-jsso-server/README.md

 ## Concept
 node-jsso-server services JavaScript objects (stored in internal database) to the HTML5 apps/websites over websocket connection.
 Each of these objects in the server is called JSSO(JavaScript Service Object).
 In fact they are no different than normal JavaScript objects.
-All these objects would be maintained by the JSSO server; you can access them remotely through using the "Cloud" constructor which is defined in Cloud.js script file.
+All these objects would be maintained by the JSSO server; you can access them remotely through using the "JSSO" constructor which is defined in JSSO.js script file.
 ![alt text](https://raw.github.com/dogdoglization/node-jsso-server/master/readme_resource/architecture_on_web.png "Web view of JSSO server")